Inochi2D/branding/README.md

 While the Inochi2D Project in itself has nothing against Eroge/Erotic Games, we do reserve the right to not provide support to developers of games which we find to be in bad taste.
 (Eg. games depicting rape in a "positive" way, depicting underage (looking) characters in adult situations, etc.)

+### Stance on Cryptocurrencies and NFTs
+You are not under any circumstance allowed to use Inochi2D's branding assets to promote anything to do with blockchain, cryptocurrency or NFTs.
+We will not accept any donations in the form of cryptocurrency either.